polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

-# RFC-0103:  Introduce a `CoreIndex` commitment in candidate receipts
+# RFC-0103:  Introduce a `CoreIndex` commitment and a `SessionIndex` field in candidate receipts

 |                 |                                                                                             |
 | --------------- | ------------------------------------------------------------------------------------------- |